jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 }</script>
 </figure>

-Things aren't as bad as they were with the F1 image, but the JPEG is very noisy, the WebP is very blurry, and the PNG shows that, well, you need more than 8 colours.
+Things aren't as bad as they were with the F1 image, but the JPEG is very noisy and changes the colours significantly, the WebP is blurry, and the PNG shows that, well, you need more than 8 colours.

 ## Conclusion